 The course is not required of persons trapping on land owned or leased by that person, the person's immediate family, or a person's agent who is controlling damage to livestock or agricultural crops.

 Courses are to be completed at home.
 Testing will take place at ODFW offices throughout the state.
 A furtakers license will be issued by the Salem ODFW office after the test has been successsfully completed and sent to Salem.

-Course materials are available from the Hunter Education office by calling (503) 947-6028 or by sending your email request to: firstname.lastname@example.org.
+Course materials are available from ODFW’s Information and Education Division by calling (503) 947-6000 or by sending your email request to: ODFW.Info@state.or.us.
 Learn more on trapping and conservation by reading the following handouts.

 These programs are funded by the Federal Aid in Wildlife Restoration Act (Pittman-Robertson) and the Federal Aid in Sport Fish Restoration Act (Wallop-Breaux).